-Family Code section 2400(b) requires that on January 1 of each odd-numbered year, the dollar limitations on items indicated in Family Code section 2400(a)(6) and (a)(7) be adjusted to reflect any change in the value of the dollar.
+Family Code section 2400(b) requires that on January 1 of each odd-numbered year, the dollar limitations on items indicated in Family Code section 2400(a)(6) and (a)(7) be adjusted to reflect any change in the value of the dollar (Link B).
 Section 2400(b) requires that the Judicial Council compute and publish the adjusted amounts.
-The adjustments are computed by multiplying the base amount by the percentage change in the California Consumer Price Index (the calculation is attached at page 6).
+The adjustments are computed by multiplying the base amount by the percentage change in the California Consumer Price Index (the calculation is attached at page 4).
 The results are then rounded to the nearest thousand dollars and published in summary dissolution forms FL-800 and FL-810.

-According to the calculation shown on page 8, increases in the annual averages of the California Consumer Price Index between 2020 and 2022 require a \$6,000 increase in the total fair market value of community and separate property assets for summary dissolution actions and a \$1,000 increase in the limit for unpaid community debts.
-Currently, to use the summary dissolution process, the parties' community property and separate property assets must not exceed \$47,000 each, and the limit for unpaid community debt must not exceed \$6,000.
-Those limits will increase to \$53,000 and \$7,000, respectively, to reflect an increase in the cost of living.
+According to the calculation shown on page 4, an increase in the annual average of the California Consumer Price Index between 2022 and 2024 requires a \$4,000 increase in the total fair market value of community and separate property assets for summary dissolution actions and no increase in the limit for unpaid community and separate property debts.
+Currently, to use the summary dissolution process, the parties' community property and separate property assets must not exceed \$53,000.
+This limit will increase to \$57,000.
+The current limit for unpaid community and separate property debt must not exceed \$7,000.
+However, there will be no increase in this limit because, when rounded to the nearest thousand dollars, the figure (\$7,498.36) would not be rounded up to \$8,000, but rounded down to \$7,000.
 To reflect these changes: